strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 ```bash
 kubectl apply -f kafka.yaml
 ```
-The 'metrics.reporters' field can take a list of comma-separated metric reporter class names.
+The `metrics.reporters` field can take a list of comma-separated metric reporter class names, if you need to add others.
 At runtime, Kafka will loop through this list and instantiate these metric reporters to run concurrently.

 At user-defined time windows, Cruise Control will read these reported metrics from the designated Kafka topic and use them for cluster monitoring and balancing.